celo-org/SocialConnect/asv2/README.md

     npm install @celo/identity
     ```

-2. Set up your issuer, which is the account registering attestations.
+2. Set up your issuer (read "Authentication" section in [privacy.md](privacy.md#authentication)), which is the account registering attestations.
 When a user requests for the issuer to register an attestation, the issuer should [verify](protocol.md#verification) somehow that the user owns their identifier (ex.
 SMS verification for phone number identifiers).

     ```ts
     import { newKit } from "@celo/contractkit";